Aggression: Children

 The frequency of physical aggression in humans peaks at around 2–3 years of age.
 It then declines gradually on average.
 These observations suggest that physical aggression is not only a learned behavior but that development provides opportunities for the learning and biological development of self-regulation.
 However, a small subset of children fail to acquire all the necessary self-regulatory abilities and tend to show atypical levels of physical aggression across development.
-These may be at risk for later violent behavior or, conversely, lack of aggression that may be considered necessary within society.
-Some findings suggest that early aggression does not necessarily lead to aggression later on, however, although the course through early childhood is an important predictor of outcomes in middle childhood.
+They may be at risk for later violent behavior or, conversely, a lack of aggression that may be considered necessary within society.

+However, some findings suggest that early aggression does not necessarily lead to aggression later on, although the course through early childhood is an important predictor of outcomes in middle childhood.
 In addition, physical aggression that continues is likely occurring in the context of family adversity, including socioeconomic factors.
 Moreover, 'opposition' and 'status violations' in childhood appear to be more strongly linked to social problems in adulthood than simply aggressive antisocial behavior.
 Social learning through interactions in early childhood has been seen as a building block for levels of aggression which play a crucial role in the development of peer relationships in middle childhood.
 Overall, an interplay of biological, social and environmental factors can be considered.
 Some research indicates that changes in the weather can increase the likelihood of children exhibiting deviant behavior.